 During my years as a practitioner and teacher of Yoga, as well as of Meditation and Dharma, I understood that these two paths aren't separate, but one.

-Yoga isn't solely a physical training, Meditation isn't only mental training, and Dharma studies aren't intellectual entertainment, they are both a practice and a way of life, and once they are combined their influence covers every corner of life.
+Yoga isn't solely physical training, Meditation isn't only mental training, and Dharma studies aren't intellectual entertainment, they are both a practice and a way of life, and once they are combined their influence covers every corner of life.

 One needs to practice, deep understanding occurs through practice.
 Practice is both the means and the purpose.
 Practice itself is important, but the right understanding of the essence is far more important.
-The mat on which we train our body, the cushion upon which we seat and train our mind are inseparable from our views and thoughts, our actions and speech, our choices and actions, all are interwoven and inseparable.
+The mat on which we train our body, the cushion upon which we seat and train our mind is inseparable from our views and thoughts, our actions and speech, our choices and actions, all are interwoven and inseparable.

-Yoga is the expression of Dharma, the Yogi realizes the Dharma, they are inseparable.
-Body and mind are one, clear boundaries between them cannot be shown, as such, we may use them as tools in our journey, a journey that wishes to clear our false visions and see reality just as it is.
+Yoga is the expression of Dharma, the Yogi realizes the Dharma, and they are inseparable.
+Body and mind are one, and clear boundaries between them cannot be shown, as such, we may use them as tools in our journey, a journey that wishes to clear our false visions and see reality just as it is.

 Yoga Dharma grants us health and vitality, wellness, awareness, growth and fulfillment, conscious and wise life choices, concentration and serenity, happiness, and peace of mind.